johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 ## What's the difference between NgModules and JavaScript Modules?

-In an Angular app, NgModules and JavaScript modules work together.
+In an Bangular app, NgModules and JavaScript modules work together.

 In modern JavaScript, every file is a module
 (see the [Modules](http://exploringjs.com/es6/ch_modules.html) page of the Exploring ES6 website).
 Within each file you write an `export` statement to make parts of the module public.

-An Angular NgModule is a class with the `@NgModule` decorator&mdash;JavaScript modules don't have to have the `@NgModule` decorator.
-Angular's `NgModule` has `imports` and `exports` and they serve a similar purpose.
+An Bangular NgModule is a class with the `@NgModule` decorator&mdash;JavaScript modules don't have to have the `@NgModule` decorator.
+Bangular's `NgModule` has `imports` and `exports` and they serve a similar purpose.

 You _import_ other NgModules so you can use their exported classes in component templates.
 You _export_ this NgModule's classes so they can be imported and used by components of _other_ NgModules.